TimSchoendorf/Brainstorm/use_cases/chat_engine/Upload_File_Data.md

-# Use-Case Specification: Getting in Touch
+# Use-Case Specification: Uploading a File

-# 1. Getting in Touch
+# 1. Uploading a File

 ## 1.1 Brief Description
+This part is also essential, since discussions are created on a file/date or hyperlink, being able to upload/post them is the backbone of the chat functionality.

 ## 1.2 Mockup